Frequently Asked Questions

 • The Building Code prohibits starting construction without a building permit.
 However, considering the short window of construction weather in Montana, special arrangements may be made with the bureau to allow some projects to start footings/foundation work before the permit is issued.
 The owner of the structure must be aware that any work performed prior to the issuance of the building permit, which does not comply with the provisions of the currently adopted building code, may be required to be modified or replaced to comply with the building code.

 • Separate permits are required for electrical, plumbing and mechanical work.
+State permits are also required for installation of boilers and elevators in non-residential buildings.

 • When a notice of violation and order to comply (NOV) is issued, the owner is required to comply with the instructions listed on the notice.
 This usually involves applying for a building permit and correcting code violations.
 The issuance of a NOV for construction without a building permit may result in the assessment of an investigation fee, which is equal and in addition to the building fee.
 It is very important to respond to the bureau in writing within the designated time period listed on the NOV even if you do not have all of the required information to submit.